 2. Following Folds

-Whilst some students are good at Non-Verbal Reasoning for many it is the most challenging 11+ subject.
+For many, non-verbal reasoning is the most challenging 11+ subject.
 Following folds questions such as the one below need students to visualise and keep track of many shapes in their head at once.

 Our Top Tip: